posm/OpenMapKitServer/README.md

 as well as serving and ingesting ODK XForm data.

 [__public__](https://github.com/AmericanRedCross/OpenMapKitServer/tree/master/public) is the public directory where you store data and static assets.
 You can set an alternate public directory in `settings.js`.
+Front-end UI will be built as [micro-apps](https://github.com/AmericanRedCross/OpenMapKitServer/tree/master/public/export-osm) that live within directories in the public folder.

 [__util__](https://github.com/AmericanRedCross/OpenMapKitServer/tree/master/util) has utility functions useful to OpenMapKit Server as a whole.